Trengellick Rising

-Trengellick Rising is an upcoming Cornish language short film written and directed by Guy Potter.
+Trengellick Rising is a 2023 Cornish language short film written and directed by Guy Potter.
 The film was successfully funded via Kickstarter and has received support from Cornwall Council, Falmouth University and the Sound/Image Cinema Lab.

+Synopsis

+Set in 1735, the film follows Private Gerren Pascoe, who is exiled without trial to a distant coastal outpost to scout enemy vessels.